ZairGitHub/Bomberman-LBP2/README.md

 ### Limitations of the LittleBigPlanet 2 Game Engine

-- No code - all done with logic circuits and gates
+- No coding whatsoever; all done with logic circuits and gates
-- No concept of OOP (4 principles)
+- No concept of Object-Oriented Programming
-  - No polymorphism
+  - No support for polymorphism
-  - No inheritance
+  - No support for inheritance
-- Memory constraints
-- Age (2011 release for 2006 tech)
+- Serious memory constraints that limited features for better or worse
+- Engine is old and dated compared to PC engines, being a stagnant [2011 release](https://en.wikipedia.org/wiki/LittleBigPlanet_2) for [2006 tech](https://en.wikipedia.org/wiki/PlayStation_3)

 ### Future Iterations

-- Understanding and correcting movement
+- Understanding and correcting movement to be more faithful to the original games
-- Pressure blocks
+- Implementation of Pressure Blocks
-- Rounds
+- Implementation of multiple Rounds
-- Designing MVP Bomberman (basic -> utility -> special bombs)
+- Designing MVP Bomberman:
+  1. Start with the basic power-ups such as Bomb-Up, Fire-Up, and Skate-Up
+  2. Implement utility power-ups such as Bomb Kick, and Bomb Punch
+  3. Implement extra power-ups such as the Power and Pierce Bombs
 - Bomberman Unity (Shapes) and Unreal Engine

 ## Authors